 For me, there is no one authentic self.
 Authenticity is a process that draws on many different ways of being.
 It is about staying open and true to who I am in any given moment, which naturally changes as the people and context around me change.

 Being fully authentic isn't an end point; it's being able to bridge between all the parts of who I am without getting stuck.

 Two people have three basic stories: the stories of each individual's ongoing inner experience and the story of the shared experience between them.
 All three narratives are true, even though they may differ.

 I believe that relationships, therapeutic and otherwise, are about honouring all three stories.
 This is best done through collaboration and dialogue with the other person.
 Such a shift from independence to interdependence lies in the recognition that self-worth and flourishing relationships are reciprocal.

 It's like agreeing to meet someone halfway across a bridge.

 For me, diversity often means challenging dominant narratives and working with difference.
 Whether the process is social, political, historical or psychological, it's about finding ways to empower minority voices so that they can dialogue with prevailing ones.

 I believe that the things we dislike about ourselves come about for a good reason.
-Giving voice to the states of self we tend to ignore or oppress provides us with a chance to understand them better.
-Understanding our own internal differences enables greater choice, and with choice comes the potential for personal change.
+Giving voice to the parts of ourselves we tend to ignore or oppress provides us with a chance to understand them better.
+Understanding our own internal differences enables greater choice - and choice brings the potential for personal change.